 Designation for vineyards with a certain slope or inclination, which usually produce better quality wines due to several reasons.
 The great advantage of slopes, especially in viticulture, was recognised early on.
-In ancient Rome there was a saying "Bacchus amat colles"(Bacchus loves the hills).
+In ancient Rome there was the saying "Bacchus amat colles"(Bacchus loves the hills).
 In general, vineyards with a slope of 5 to 20% (~12°) are considered hillside and above that a steep slope or Steillage.
 In Germany, around 60% of vineyards are on slopes or steep slopes.
 Among the steepest vineyards in the world are Dézaley (Vaud-Switzerland), as well as in the Mosel (Germany) and Wachau (Austria) growing regions with up to 100% slope (45°).
 This results in much more intense sunlight, most intense on a steep slope facing due south.
 Of course, soil type and climate also play an important role.
-Monorack railways (single-rail rack railways) are often used in such vineyards.
+In such vineyards, monorack railways (single-rail rack railways) are often used.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark